Definitions of Your Must-Have KPIs in Google Analytics

 For a none e-commerce site, Conversion Rate is the primary metric for assessing how well marketing, the website, and content work together to achieve business objectives.

 Conversion Rate is the percentage of visits that result in the visitor taking an action that you have defined as important to your business.

-Conversion rate is an effective KPI that help to monitor the goals of the website.
+Conversion rate is an effective KPI that helps monitor the website's goals.
 It is the rate at which the visitors take your goals or positive measures.
-If you have a high conversion rate, then it indicates that you have made a considerable amount of customers act according to your wishes on your website.
+If you have a high conversion rate, it indicates that you have made a considerable number of customers act according to your wishes on your website.

 Revenue and Traffic volume by sources

 For example, “Direct Traffic” visits from people who clicked a bookmark to come to your site or who typed your site URL directly into their browser.
-“Referring Sites” shows visits from people who clicked to your site from another site.
-“Search Engines” shows visits from people who clicked to your site from a search engine result page.
+“Referring Sites” shows visits from people who clicked to your website from another website.

-Keywords data shows the actual keywords used in the search that referred traffic to the site.
-Additionally, Google Analytics is capable of segmenting the keywords by paid, non-paid (organic), and overall.
-Carefully monitor how your added or changed content affects the keywords searched over a period of time.
+Keywords data shows the keywords used in the search that referred traffic to the site.
+Additionally, Google Analytics can segment the keywords by paid, non-paid (organic), and overall.
+Carefully monitor how your added or changed content affects the keywords searched over some time.

 Google Analytics is great for tracking e-commerce transactions.
-There are various KPIs under e-commerce report, and it will help you measure your site’s success to your revenue and sales over time.
+There are various KPIs under the e-commerce report, and it will help you measure your site’s success to your revenue and sales over time.

-Here are some KPIs under e-commerce are:
+Some KPIs under e-commerce are:

-Total Revenue: Revenue is determined by the number of purchases and the average purchase value.
+Revenue is determined by the number of purchases and the average purchase value.
 Some important steps you can take to maximize revenue are: